-These Hummingbird Bakery vanilla cupcakes, topped with candy-coloured vanilla frosting and sprinkles make a great alternative to a classic birthday cake.
+This vanilla cupcakes recipe by The Hummingbird Bakery tops each cupcake with a candy-coloured vanilla frosting and sprinkles.
+The perfect alternative to a traditional birthday cake.

-These classic Hummingbird Bakery vanilla cupcakes look just fabulous.
-The Hummingbird Bakery first opened in London’s Notting Hill in 2004, its owner taking inspiration from trendy American cake shops such as New York’s Magnolia Bakery.
-The bakery specialises in pretty cupcakes in a range of colours and flavours, but their vanilla cupcakes have always been a staple.
+The Hummingbird Bakery specialises in pretty cupcakes in a range of colours and flavours, but their vanilla cupcakes recipe has always been a staple.
 With a light, airy, moist sponge and a subtle vanilla taste, they are as close to cupcake perfection as you can get.
-The Hummingbird Bakery has shared its recipe with us so you can now make your favourite treats at home.
+The Hummingbird Bakery has shared its recipe with us so you can now make their favourites at home.

 - 120g plain flour